DigitalPublishingToolkit/NN09/md/10Rules.md

 strategies.
 This is where our most pessimistic predictions regarding informational self-determination meet the more positive potentials of informational freedom.
-To choose filter sovereignty is to leave the sinking ship of privacy, and construct a society based on a form of self-determination that is reinforced, not weakened, by *Kontrollverlust*.
+To choose filter sovereignty is to leave the sinking ship of privacy and construct a society based on a form of self-determination that is reinforced, not weakened, by *Kontrollverlust*.